List of Monsters, Inc. characters: Tylor Tuskmon

 Tylor Tuskmon (voiced by Ben Feldman) is a recent graduate of Monsters University.
 He was accepted into Monsters, Inc. the same day Waternoose was outed as CEO and the company switched energy sources from screaming to laughter.
 He transferred to the maintenance team, Monsters, Inc. Facilities Team (MIFT), while training as a comedy student.
 When Monsters, Inc. changed its policy from scaring to joking following Waternoose's arrest, Tylor was uncomfortable with the transition.
 He is promoted to a full-time Jokester in the season 1 finale.
 In season 2, he enters a crossroads when Johnny Worthington offers him a job at Fear Co.
 In the end, he remains a Jokester and is now part of a comedy duo with his best friend Val Little.

 Val Little

 Val Little (voiced by Mindy Kaling) is a mechanic at MIFT, and Tylor's best friend.
 Val was briefly in the same class as Tylor at Monsters University before she dropped out.
 After college, she spent a year on an island, then enlisted at MIFT as a mechanic.
 She becomes Tylor's Jokester assistant.
 In Season 2, she discovers and follows a talent at being a Jokester and eventually becomes one and shortly later as Monsters, Inc. first comedy duo with Tylor.

 Mr. Crummyham

 Mr. Crummyham (voiced by Curtis Armstrong) is a Monsters, Inc. supervisor.
 He transfers Tylor to MIFT when he learns that Tylor's parents work at a hardware store.

 Monsters, Inc. Facilities Team

-The Monsters, Inc. Facilities Team (or MIFT for short) is a department in Monsters, Inc. that are called in to deal with the technical problems in the company.
+The Monsters, Inc. Facilities Team (or MIFT for short) is a department in Monsters, Inc. that deals with technical problems in the company.
 Besides Tylor and Val, MIFT consists of: